 Grade Point Average (GPA) Requirement: Financial aid recipients must have a cumulative GPA high enough to prevent them being placed on Scholastic Probation.
 All students must maintain a minimum GPA of 2.00 or higher.

-Maximum Credit Hours Requirement: Students may only receive aid until they reach the maximum hours limit which is 150% of the hours required for their program of study.
+Maximum Credit Hours Requirement: Students may only receive aid until they reach the maximum hour limit, which is 150% of the hours required for their program of study.
 The typical Associate degree requires 65 credit hours, the limit for maximum attempted hours would be 97 credit hours required for their program of study.
 Students who have completed all the courses required for their degree or certificate but have not yet received the degree or certificate are not eligible for financial aid for that program.
-The academic plan must list "all" courses required to complete your associate degree and must be signed by your academic advisor.
-Students may be restricted to limited hours or specific courses.

-When a student retakes coursework, previously-failed coursework counts toward a student's federal financial aid enrollment status.
-Previously-passed coursework that is repeated may be counted only once more toward a student's federal financial aid enrollment status.
+Note: When a student retakes coursework, previously failed coursework counts toward a student's federal financial aid enrollment status.
+Previously passed coursework that is repeated may be counted only once more toward a student's federal financial aid enrollment status.
 Criteria for other grants and scholarships may vary.
 Upon review, financial aid award amounts may require adjustment.